comp227/lab7-part2-starter-template/README.md

 # Country Hooks

-This starter code will be used in Part 7 and has been built using create-react-app.
+This starter code will be used in the Part 7=2 and has been built using create-react-app.